apollo

 Medicinal Benefits

-Tysabri 300 mg Injection 15 ml consists of Natalizumab, which belongs to the class of integrin receptor antagonists.
+Tysabri 300 mg Injection consists of Natalizumab, which belongs to the class of integrin receptor antagonists.
 It works by binding to the chemical substance called α4β7 integrin (present on the surface of the WBC that enters the gut), which is responsible for inflammation.
 This causes inhibition and alters the gene expression of blood monocytes and thus helps reduce inflammation of the bowel disease.
 It is used in the treatment of moderately to severe Crohn’s disease and multiple sclerosis.

 Storage